The kitchen sink is full of dishes

 To help new members get started ...

-* We help you find 'relations' you never knew you had
+* We hope to find you 'relations' you never knew you had

 * Research on your behalf to see if any of the Metcalfe Society records holds additional information you may not have.

-To help us to help you, we as new members to send us a copy of your Metcalfe family details.
-Specific guidance is provided to help you scope the information to send.
-Our archivist will then research our vast array of databased for additional information and then send you updates to your Metcalfe Family Line and details of any members that you are connected to.
+To help us to help you, we will supply you with a proforma (Birth Brief form) to enter the family details you already have.
+Our archive team will then research our vast array of databases for additional information and then send you updates to your Metcalfe Family Line and details of any members that you are connected to.

-The Archivist will also prepare your Birth Brief (short details of your line) for publication in the Mecca News.
+The Archivist will also prepare your Birth Brief for publication in the next newsletter.
 You can update your Birth Brief with any significant discoveries by submitting a copy directly to the Editor.
 Should you prefer to keep your family details confidential, a request to the Archivist will ensure that nothing is published without your permission.

 With the improvement in access to data over the Internet, The Metcalfe Society is able to offer our members the ability to search directly onto our databases from the comfort of your own home, all in a secure environment.
 Our data is our greatest asset so it is vital that access is controlled to restrict large data downloads, but to also enable easy to access for our members via the Members Room.
 New members are given log-on details and clear, simple instructions to enable you to logon to the Members Room and take a look.

 The Metcalfe Society prides itself on both the quantity and quality of the data that is held.
 Not only do we hold a vast quantity of data as per the information below, but most important of all is the quality of that data.
-It is all indexed so that we can substantiate the source of that data - which is just as important as the data itself, especially when it comes to a situation that can often happen where a new member has sent their family details and a mistake has been made.
+It has all been checked and verified so that we can substantiate the source of that data - which is just as important as the data itself, especially when it comes to a situation that can often happen where a new member has sent their family details and a mistake has been made.
 It can so easily be done and we are there to help resolve that too!

 Here’s a taster of the Metcalfes (& all spelling variants) databases we can offer our members :